Skip to main content

 Managing Your Server’s Storage

-The Storage tab in the FREAKHOSTING VPS Control Panel provides a clear view of all disk drives attached to your virtual server, including their capacity, type, and status.
-Understanding your storage configuration helps you plan for data growth and manage your server’s disk resources effectively.
+The Storage tab in the FREAKHOSTING VPS Control Panel gives you a complete view of every disk drive attached to your virtual server — including its capacity, role, and current status.
+Whether you are running a single-drive setup or managing additional storage volumes, this is where you keep tabs on your server’s disk resources.

 Difficulty